 Children are warmly enfolded into and are an important part of the intergenerational environment at St. Elisabeth’s.
 We believe our youth are respected members of the community, involving them in many aspects of church life, facilitating genuine relationships with individuals across all age spans.
 St. Elisabeth’s has built-in “grandparents,” “cousins,” and “grandchildren,” especially important to our members whose extended families live far away.

-While children of all ages are welcome to worship in the pew with their parents, St. Elisabeth’s also offers some other choices.
+While children of all ages are welcome to worship in the pew with their parents, St. Elisabeth’s also offers options for the following age groups:

-For children 3 and under, we have a beautiful and professionally-staffed Nursery open from 9:45 AM to Noon on Sundays.
+For children 3 and under, we have professionally-staffed childcare from 9:45 AM to Noon on Sundays.

-Elementary children are part of the regular worship, and take some special parts in the service by collecting food donations and bringing the gifts to the altar.
+Children older than 12 are part of the regular worship, and take some special parts in the service by collecting food donations and bringing the gifts to the altar.
 Beginning in fifth grade, young people are trained as acolytes to assist the priest at the altar.
-Elementary children meet upstairs after Coffee Hour for education time while the teens and adults are meeting downstairs for education.
+Other children might also select to be a Junior Catechist, serving in the Atrium.

-Throughout the year, there are myriad opportunities for service, worship, and learning that are intergenerational in nature.
+Throughout the year, there are many opportunities for service, worship, and learning that are intergenerational in nature.
 These options are popular because parents and children can learn and grow together in their faith.